gitanjalisoni/PlanItGrand/README.md

 ## Usage

 To use the frontend of Plan It Grand, open the project in a web browser.
 Navigate through the different pages using the navigation bar and interact with the available features.

-## Contributing

-As this project is a personal project by me, contributions are not currently being accepted.
-However, feel free to explore the codebase and use it as a learning resource.